 The child support guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
 You can find the Form 14 – Child Support Calculation worksheet online.

 At minimum, you need the following information to calculate an estimated amount of child support:

 - The other parent’s gross monthly income

-- The amount of child care expenses, if any, paid by each parent per month
+- The amount of child care expenses, paid by each parent per month

 - The number of overnights the parent who is paying support (the parent with less than half of the time or who makes more money if the time is split equally) has with the child or children